-In AWS deployments, the SecureSphere Management Server, the SecureSphere Gateways, the protected web servers and the Elastic Load Balancers (ELBs) - everything is virtual.
 Moreover, the Gateways are scalable: in periods of peak demand, additional Gateways can be added to the Gateway Group and torn down when they are no longer needed.
 The web servers too can be scaled in the same way, in response to changes in the volume of traffic.

-- SecureSphere is available for AWS only in a WAF KRP configuration. - SecureSphere AMIs are provided as Hardware Virtual Machines (HVM)
+Note: SecureSphere AMIs are provided as Hardware Virtual Machines (HVM).

 In AWS the Management Server holds the license for itself and the Gateways it manages.
-In order to enable auto scaling, your license should allow the number of desired gateways; otherwise a perpetual or time-based license must be acquired before being able to scale up.
+In order to enable auto scaling, your license should allow the number of desired gateways.
+If the traffic volume exceeds the capacity of the BYOL Gateways then it is possible to deploy additional On Demand gateway stacks to the management Servers, enabling further scaling up.

-Topology Overview 9

-AWS Deployment Options 9

-Deployment Example without SecureSphere 10

-Deployment Example with SecureSphere 11

-HTTP vs. HTTPS Support 12

-System Prerequisites 12

-AWS Configuration Checklist 13
+Topology Overview 9 HTTP vs. HTTPS Support 12 System Prerequisites 12 AWS Configuration Checklist 13